The Graph of Our Mind: Results

 \end{itemize}

-The above parameters were computed for all five resolutions and the left and the right hemispheres and also for the whole connectome, with all five weight functions (with the following exceptions: \texttt{MinVertexCoverBinary} was computed only for the unweighted case, and the \texttt{MinSpanningTree} was not computed for the unweighted case, and \texttt{LeftRatio} was computed only for the whole brain).
+The above parameters were computed for all five resolutions and the left and the right hemispheres and also for the whole connectome, with all five weight functions (with the following exceptions: \texttt{MinVertexCoverBinary} was computed only for the unweighted case, and the \texttt{MinSpanningTree} was not computed for the unweighted case).

 The results, for each subject, each resolution and each weight function are detailed in a large Excel table, downloadable from the site \url{http://uratim.com/bigtableB.zip}.